maxshafer/shafer-research-group/content/authors/shrinidhi/_index.md

   - Lab Members
 ---

-Julia Maja is a PhD student in the Sleep Evolution lab led by Dr. Maxwell Shafer in the department of Cell & Systems Biology at the University of Toronto.
+Shrinidhi is a Master's student in the Sleep Evolution lab led by Dr. Maxwell Shafer in the department of Cell & Systems Biology at the University of Toronto.